 You may transfer your registration at any time at no cost.
 Cancellations received in writing by July 10th will be refunded less a $50 administrative fee.
 Cancellations after this date cannot be refunded.

-Please contact Francesca Blanco (Francesca@hydro.org) with questions and for sponsorship opportunities.
+Please contact Francesca Blanco (Francesca@hydro.org) with questions.
 NHA will be holding similar Regional Meetings in other areas of the country throughout the year.
 Please check www.hydro.org for details.

 Meeting Conduct Policy

 As a professional society, the National Hydropower Association is committed to providing an atmosphere that encourages the free expression and exchange of ideas.
 Consistent with this commitment, it is the policy of the NHA that all participants in NHA activities will enjoy a welcoming environment, free from unlawful discrimination, harassment and retaliation.
 All participants in NHA activities also agree to comply with all rules and conditions of the activities, which are subject to change.
 This policy applies to all participants in NHA activities, including but not limited to event attendees, students, guests, staff, contractors, exhibitors, and participants in sessions, tours, and other social events of any NHA meeting or other activity.

 All individuals must behave responsibly in NHA activities in which they participate.
 Threatening physical or verbal actions and disorderly or disruptive conduct will not be tolerated.
 Harassment, including verbal comments relating to gender, sexual orientation, disability, race, ethnicity, religion, age, national origin, gender identity or expression, veteran status or other protected status, or sexual images in public spaces, deliberate intimidation, stalking, unauthorized or inappropriate photography or recording, inappropriate physical contact, and unwelcome sexual attention, will not be tolerated.
 All individuals participating in NHA activities must comply with these standards of behavior.